 - Read your content out loud.
 If you get tripped up or it doesn’t sound like something a human would say, your content needs to be edited.

-People use Shopify to get things done.
-Content should be written and structured to help merchants understand and take the most important actions.
+People use Shopify to get things done, whether they’re managing a store, or making a purchase.
+Content should be written and structured to help the reader understand and take the most important actions.

-- Calls to action on buttons and links should start with a strong verb that describes the action the merchant will take when they click.
+- Calls to action on buttons and links should start with a strong verb that describes the action a person will take when they click.

 - Use the active voice to clarify the subject and the action.